rsp/temper-lang/README.md

 ## Staging execution

-Other staged languages (TODO Meta-ML, Scala, Julia) have a code type and operators to inline code.
-Julia uses dynamic compilation of function variants to create efficient variants of nary functions for specific *n*.
+Other staged languages have operators related to staging.

+*  Meta-ML has a code type and operators to lift and inline code.
+*  Julia has analogous quoting and interpolation operators, and a per-module Eval function to inline code.
+   Julia also provides macro declarations and calls to simplify metaprogramming.
+   Since Julia bundles the compiler at runtime, it provides library macro to compile and load `@generated` functions as needed.
+*  Scala LMS has a `Rep[T]` type similar to Meta-ML's code type but inlining is implicit.

 It is a goal for a compiled bundle to be statically analyzable.
-Julia-style just-in-time staging conflicts with that in two ways: it prevents analyses that must make whole program assumptions, and it requires a bundle to include the runtime compiler and loader so complete analyses must account for these powerful meta operators.
+Julia-style just-in-time function generation conflicts with that in two ways: it prevents analyses that must make whole program assumptions, and it requires a bundle to include the runtime compiler and loader so complete analyses must account for these powerful meta operators.

 It is a goal to allow casual and novice users to ignore parts of the language that are primarily of interest to library authors.
-If library usage documentation has to recommend explicit use of an inline operator then we have failed to meet this goal re staging.
+If library usage documentation has to recommend explicit use of an inline operator or use different syntax to apply macros vs functions then we have failed to meet this goal re staging.

 _Decision_: A Temper phrase's semantics depend on whether it is *satisfied*.
 A reference may *expire* at the end of a particular stage.  **Code substitution happens implicitly** when a satisfied use is about to expire.

+For example, depending on a function's signature, a call to that function may become satisfied when the function reference and some actual arguments are themselves satisfied.

 Satisfaction is different from reduction.
-A local variable reference can't be satisfied while there is an unsatisfied assignment to it on a branch that reaches the reference.
+A local variable reference cannot be satisfied while there is an unsatisfied assignment to it on a branch that reaches the reference.

-For example, depending on a function's signature, a call to that function may become satisfied when the function reference and some actual arguments are themselves satisfied.
+_Decision_: Some objects will persist to the runtime stage, so we will need some way for compiled stages to contribute objects to a **data pool** rather than all objects created via compiled constructors.

+Imports import from a module at a particular stage which means we need to keep old-stage versions of modules around.

+We should try to stage property and method references in a way that is not overly sensitive to the order in which modules advance through stages.
+We might run into a problem where:

+1. Module A imports object O from Module C at a late stage L
+2. Module B imports object O from Module B at an early stage E
+3. Module A progresses to L and mutates O
+4. Module B progresses to E and sees A's mutation of O

+_Decision_: There will be **no export of mutable values.
+This may fall out of the [no lateral escape](#no-lateral-escape) decision.

+Staging of syntax extensions should rely on a small amount of syntax.

+_Decision_: **Imports may appear in a syntactically rigid module prologue**, so that the earliest stages can find custom lexers & parsers.
+Simply importing a module during a very early stages may affect the semantics of module code.

+Modules will need some way to control satisfaction and expiration.
+Defaults should allow library code to manage most of this for client code.

-_Decision_: **Reify stage**.
-A program element may refer to a stage.
+_Decision_: **Reify stage ranges**.
+A program element may refer to a range of stages.
 An import or export may be available only during certain stages.
 An exporter may specify default stages for imports.

 Declarations, imports, and exports may all have stage annotations that bound when they are available and uses become satisfied.

-This should allow library code to manage satisfaction and expiration.
+TODO: stage specifier grammar as prefix operator?
+Compare pre vs postfix.

 Implicit inlining has its own set of risks:
 *  Macro hygiene: TODO quote.
 The set of symbols manipulable